-27 passengers rescued after being stranded on NYC ferry
+26 people rescued after being stranded on NYC ferry

-BREEZY POINT, Queens — More than two dozen passengers aboard an NYC ferry that became stranded after hitting a sandbar in Coney Island Channel have been rescued, the NYPD said late Wednesday.
+BREEZY POINT, Queens — More than two dozen people aboard an NYC ferry that became stranded after hitting a sandbar in Coney Island Channel have been rescued, the NYPD said late Wednesday.

 No injuries were reported among passengers or crew members, NYPD’s Chief of Special Operations Harry Wedin tweeted around 10:45 p.m.

-Note: Clarification: Officials initially gave another figure regarding the number of passengers on board.